“Change is not mandatory. Neither is survival”.

 W. Edwards Deming

 Agile Transformation is a means to an end.
-Agility is an enabler.
-Organizations expect that Agile Transformation will deliver improvements in delivery cycle times, reduce costs, improve product quality, enable faster strategy pivots and create more satisfied customers.
+Agility is an enabler of superior business outcomes.
+Organizations expect that Agile Transformation will enable accelerated delivery cycle times, reductions in operating costs, improvements in product quality, faster strategy pivots and more satisfied customers.
 However, many transformation initiatives become protracted, expensive, and ultimately stall with little of real value accomplished.
-Common reasons include lack of organizational alignment on goals and strategy, insufficient skilled change agents to support the initiative, and an ad hoc governance approach.
+Many large agile initiatives not only miss their goals but also cause organizational disruption and adversely impact product development programs.
+Reasons for failure include lack of organizational alignment on goals and strategy, insufficient skilled change agents to support the initiative, lack of accountability, and inadequate or inconsistent governance.

 An Agile Transformation may be one component of a broader Digital Transformation (or technology modernization initiative) which includes things such as switching to a cloud infrastructure, AI-driven sales improvement, and automation of manual processes like customer service.
 No two transformations will be exactly the same, but their overall business objectives will be fairly common: accelerate financial growth, gain market share, and become a faster, more responsive organization.

-Whatever the specific goals of any transformation, the application of agile principles to the transformation process itself is much more likely to lead to successful outcomes.
-This means employing an incremental, iterative approach to manage risk and optimize goal achievement.
+Whatever the specific goals of any transformation, the application of agile principles to the transformation process itself is much more likely to deliver successful outcomes.
+This means employing an incremental, iterative approach to manage risk and maximize goal achievement.

 Transformation is an expedition into the unknown.
 At the outset, we don’t know what we don’t know.
 A transformation strategy built on the empirical pillars of inspection, adaptation and transparency makes a lot of sense.
 That is: